tnhaider/literotica-corpus/README.md

 The rest is divided into genres.

-We excluded all texts that had a rating of lower than 4.
+We excluded all texts that had a rating of lower than 4 (of 5).

 The texts have the following filename schema: id_title_rating.txt